 Kandi and Mama Joyce both have strong personalities, which means they won’t always see eye-to-eye.
 Still, the mother-daughter duo are fierce defenders of one another and jointly run a successful soul food restaurant, Old Lady Gang, in Atlanta.

-Jada Pinkett-Smith and her mother, Adrienne Banfield-Jones, recently launched Facebook Watch series Red Table Talk.
+Jada Pinkett-Smith and her mother, Adrienne Banfield-Jones, launched Facebook Watch series Red Table Talk.
 Co-hosted with daughter, Willow, the series “is about raw truth, love and deep passion.” according to Smith.

 2 Chainz knows he made his mama “Proud,” as his video for the hit single featured the woman who raised him dressed like her superstar son.